Diaoul/subliminal/docs/user/provider_guide.rst

 in the provider module.

 Per-user authentication is allowed and must be configured at instantiation as keyword arguments.
-Configuration will be done by the user through the `provider_configs` argument of the :func:`~subliminal.api.list_subtitles` and :func:`~subliminal.api.download_best_subtitles` functions.
+Configuration will be done by the user through the `provider_configs` argument of the :func:`~subliminal.core.list_subtitles` and :func:`~subliminal.core.download_best_subtitles` functions.
 No network operation must be done during instantiation, only configuration.
 Any error in the configuration must raise a :class:`~subliminal.exceptions.ConfigurationError`.